Lipezinn01/PyNotepad-1.0.0/README.md

 If you try to type more than 1024 characters on a line, the editor will lock.

 To continue writing, press ENTER to go to the next line.
+(New - now it's an automatic line break)
 --

 ## 💡 USAGE EXAMPLES